woossi0/suite/docs/usermanual/source/sysadmin/jndi/index.rst

    Tomcat is the application server used in:

-   * OpenGeo Suite for Ubuntu Linux
+   * Boundless Suite for Ubuntu Linux
-   * OpenGeo Suite for Red Hat-based Linux
+   * Boundless Suite for Red Hat-based Linux

    Tomcat can also be used with:

-   * OpenGeo Suite for Application Servers
+   * Boundless Suite for Application Servers

 #.
 Copy the JDBC Driver for your database to :file:`<TOMCAT_HOME>/lib`.
 The JDBC driver can often be found on the website of your DBMS provider, or in the installed version of your database.